NckDeSimone/NckDeSimone/README.md

-- 👋 Hi, I’m @NckDeSimone
+- 👋 Hi, I’m Nick DeSimone

+- 🌱 I’m currently learning Java in Promineo Tech's Back End Bootcamp.

-- 👀 I’m interested in learning more about coding and going from hobbyist to professional...
+- 👀 I’m interested in making the jump from hobbyist to professional and am always working to better myself.

-- 🌱 I’m currently learning Java ...
+- 💡 The future looks promising from where I'm sitting!

 <!---